i. Preservation of bio-diversity through rehabilitation of epiphytes, critical and endangered amphibians in the Sacred Forests.

 v.
 Assisted Natural Regeneration – With support from Weforest, a Belgium-based non-profit over 1500 hectares of degraded land is being transformed into young secondary forest through enrichment planting and the restoration of native species.

 ii.
-Formation and creation of Farmers Club
+Formation and creation of Farmers Clubs

 SHGs, Farmers Club.

-A Glimpse of Khasi Hills REDD+ Project
+A Glimpse of Khasi Hills Community Project

-The Khasi Hills REDD+ Project is designed to slow, halt and, hopefully, reverses the loss of community forest cover in the project area by providing institutional,natural resource management and financial incentives.
+The Khasi Hills Community Project is designed to slow, halt and, hopefully, reverses the loss of community forest cover in the project area by providing institutional,natural resource management and financial incentives.
 Furthermore, it represents a durable strategy to address the extreme poverty facing rural families through alternative sources of income and capacity building.
-It seeks to demonstrate how the Khasi people, coordinated by their own institutions can implement REDD+ activities that control drivers of deforestation and thereby restore forest cover, improve watershed hydrology and make a transition to more sustainable agricultural systems which are climate resilient.
+It seeks to demonstrate how the Khasi community, coordinated by their own institutions can implement activities that control drivers of deforestation and thereby restore forest cover, improve watershed hydrology and make a transition to more sustainable agricultural systems which are climate resilient.

 To preserve forest and environment and to restore bio-diversity, etc. through: